Free shipping within the EU

-The right diet to boost your serotonin production in the gut
+The right diet to boost your serotonin production in the intestines

-In general, a diet with adequate levels of prebiotic fibre (often found in plant-based foods) helps support a health-promoting gut microbiome.
-Prebiotic fibre supports the growth of SCFA-producing bacterial species that can stimulate serotonin production.
-Importantly, serotonin production in the gut is dependent on the absorption of certain nutrients, which can be obtained through a balanced diet.
+In general, a diet with adequate levels of prebiotic fiber (commonly found in plant-based foods) helps support a health-promoting gut microbiome.
+Prebiotic fibers support the growth of SCFA-producing bacterial species, which can stimulate serotonin production.
+Importantly, serotonin production in the intestines depends on the absorption of certain nutrients that can be obtained through a balanced diet.

-Tryptophan, an essential amino acid, is the building block for serotonin production in both the brain and the gut (5).
-As an essential amino acid, tryptophan cannot be produced by our body and must be taken in through food.
-Serotonin production from tryptophan also requires nutrients such as vitamin B6 (pyridoxine) and vitamin B3 (niacin) as well as glutathione.
-Let’s look at a few suitable foods.
+Tryptophan, an essential amino acid, is the building block for serotonin production in both the brain and gut (5).
+As an essential amino acid, tryptophan cannot be produced by our body and must be consumed through food.
+Nutrients such as vitamin B6 (pyridoxine) and vitamin B3 (niacin) as well as glutathione are also required for serotonin production from tryptophan.
+Let's look at a few suitable foods.

 Strawberries are in season and contain tryptophan

-Foods that contain a lot of tryptophan, glutathione, B6 and B3
+Foods high in tryptophan, glutathione, B6 and B3

 Pumpkin seeds